josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 Once you've answered that, you have a pretty good idea of your range.
 Ask for the very high end of it, so you'll hopefully fall on the upper end if you end up negotiating.
 (If it's accepted right away, you might've asked low.)

 Don't shoot the moon and ask for a wildly unrealistic number, of course.
 But ask for what you want and what you're worth.
 What you think is a high number probably isn't to the company.
-(This is all assuming they haven't posted the salary range, or given you any indication; you want to set the starting point high, in that scenario because it's not going anywhere but down.)
+(This is all assuming they haven't posted the salary range, or given you any indication; you want to set your starting point high, in that scenario, because it's not going anywhere but down.)

-You're probably not going to get rejected over shooting a little high, so don't be afraid of it.
-At worst, you'll probably just hear something like "that's slightly high for this role; we're budgeting more in the range of [x]" at which point you can still work on coming to an agreement, if you want to.
+Don't be afraid of negotiation.
+As long as your ask isn't outrageous, at worst, you'll probably just hear something like "that's slightly high for this role; we're budgeting more in the range of [x]" at which point you can still work on coming to an agreement, if you want to.
 (And if they slam the door on you over a reasonably small difference, walk away knowing you dodged a bullet.)

 Also keep in mind: salary isn't everything.
 There are lots of other things to consider, like:

 - How good is the insurance?
 (Do look at that.
 I mean, really look at it, even if you're still young and healthy.
-Get the details up front as much as you can.)
+Get the details up front as much as you can.
+Bad insurance can eat a _lot_ of your paycheck.)
 - Do you get shares in the company, or any other sort of equity?
 If so, find out how much, how you earn them, and when.
 - Are there bonuses?
 If so, what range are they, and how do you earn them?
 - Are there other perks, like retirement funds?
 Is there 401k matching?
 - What about non-monetary benefits?
 Do you get food?
 Office stipends?
 Travel opportunities?
 Is the culture great?
 Is there a learning or conference budget?
 Is this a promotion, or a better title?
 Will it look better on your resume the next time you're job searching?
+What growth and learning opportunities will you have?

 Consider the whole package.
 It might be worth a lower salary if the benefits are better, the culture is better, and/or the role is just more fulfilling.